phcompeau/biological_modeling_course/_pages/chemotaxis/home_signal.md

 Chemotaxis is one example of many ways in which an organism must be able to perceive a change in its environment and react accordingly.
 This response is governed by a process called **signal transduction**, in which a cell identifies a stimulus outside the cell and then transmits this stimulus into the cell in order to effect a response.

 Although we did not focus on the details at that time, we have already seen an example of signal transduction when we discussed the activation of transcription factors in the [previous module](motifs/transcription).
-When a certain type of molecule's extracellular concentration increases, **receptor proteins** on the outside of the cell have greater bonding with these molecules and are therefore able to detect changes in molecular concentration.
+When a certain type of molecule's extracellular concentration increases, **receptor proteins** on the outside of the cell have more frequent bonding with these molecules and are therefore able to detect changes in molecular concentration.
 This "signal" is then "transduced" via a series of internal chemical processes that changes a transcription factor into an active state.

 In the case of chemotaxis, *E. coli* has receptor proteins that detect attractants such as glucose by binding to and forming a complex with these attractant **ligands**.
 The cell also contains receptors to detect repellents, but in this module, we will focus primarily on attractants.